metabrainz/listenbrainz-server/.github/PULL_REQUEST_TEMPLATE.md

     depending on your change.
 Keep or delete what is relevant for your change.
     Remember that it helps us review if you give more helpful info for us to understand your change.

     Ensure that you've read through and followed the Contributing Guidelines, in ./github/CONTRIBUTING.md.
 -->

 # Summary

-Start feature on a web socket based follow-list server.

 * This is a…
     * ( ) Bug fix